-Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes two subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

 The building holds a current building warrant of fitness certificate.
 There is an annual maintenance plan that includes electrical compliance testing, call bell checks, calibration of medical equipment, hot water temperatures and appropriate pest control management.
 Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
-Bedrooms are all single with some having their own ensuites or shared facilities.
-There are communal shower rooms and toilets with privacy locks.
+Bedrooms are all single with some to have own ensuite or shared facilities.
+Toilets have privacy locks.
 Resident rooms are personalised.